-I believe that design should enrich the human spirit and improve the quality of life for everyone it touches.
-My career is dedicated to combining practice, mentorship, and teaching to have maximum impact on the built world.
-My goal is to create architecture and an environment of critical thinking to inspire learning in others.
+We believe that design should enrich the human spirit and improve the quality of life for everyone it touches.
+We are dedicated to combining practice, mentorship, and teaching to have maximum impact on the built world.
+Our goal is to create architecture and an environment of critical thinking to inspire learning in others.

 Operational Effectiveness: A Building’s Purpose

 A building must serve the needs of the people who use it.
 A building inspires.
 A building gains legitimacy and power by combining function with a clear design concept, efficient structure, durable materials, and sensitive site development.

 Buildings should be designed to satisfy our current needs, based upon our past experience, and to accommodate future change.
 Change is constant, whether the result of evolving public policy, revised agency missions, shifting commercial market forces, new lifestyle trends, or growing local community needs.
 While we cannot accurately predict future demands or the consequential changes that result, we can design our buildings and sites to be flexible.

 We believe that good design is sustainable design.
 The goal in every project is to balance human needs, budget requirements, and environmental responsibility with functional and operational objectives.
 This approach is grounded in four key principles: